-Imagine if you could pick the brain of your personal trainer?
-Okay, maybe you don’t think of it as something you want when they’re asking you to “drop and give me 20 push-ups,” when you’re already exhausted.
+Okay, maybe you didn’t think of it as something you wanted when they were asking you to “drop and give me 20 push-ups,” when you were already exhausted.
 And while it might be easy to simply write off your personal trainer as just a muscular dictator or a meanie with a stopwatch — especially when you’re sore and dripping from sweat — in reality, they’re the person who wants you to succeed with your fitness goals so that you can become the healthiest and happiest version of yourself.
 Not to mention they have extensive knowledge about fitness and training that goes well beyond your 60 minute sweat sessions.

 So whether you’re secretly cursing your personal trainer or considering hiring one, we spoke with a number of personal trainers who revealed the top things they wish you knew.

 Personal Trainers are not there to judge you

 “As a Personal Trainer, the first thing I always want my clients to understand is I am never there to judge them,” says Rachel Fiske, NC, CPT-NASM, serves on the advisory board for Smart Healthy Living.
 “My primary role is to meet them exactly where they are at, hear and understand their goals, and be a solid support to help them get to where they want to be.”

 Being fit and physically active has very little to do with the gym.